 Defines a new procedural language for a database.

-The createlang utility adds a new programming language to a database. createlang is a wrapper around the SQL command CREATE LANGUAGE.
+The createlang utility adds a new procedural language to a database. createlang is a wrapper around the SQL command CREATE EXTENSION.

 The procedural language packages included in the standard Greenplum Database distribution are: